usethesource/rascal/src/org/rascalmpl/courses/GettingHelp/CommandLine/CommandLine.md

+---
-# Help at the command line
+title: "Help at the command line"
+keywords: "help"
+---

 .Synopsis
 Get help when using Rascal at the command line (CLI, REPL)

-.Index
-help

 .Description